-If we fail to adequately respond to the FDA follow-up inquiries or to obtain or maintain necessary FDA approval for each use of the OCS, or if such approval is delayed, we will not be able to commercially sell and market the OCS.
+If we fail to maintain necessary FDA approval for the OCS, or obtain necessary FDA approval for future uses of the OCS, we will not be able to commercially sell and market the OCS.

 The OCS products are medical devices subject to extensive regulation in the United States by the FDA and other federal, state and local authorities.
 The FDA regulates the design, development, testing, manufacturing, labeling, selling, promoting, distributing, importing, exporting and shipping of the OCS.
-We have obtained PMA approval for the OCS Lung for both the preservation of donor lungs currently utilized for transplantation and donor lungs that are currently unutilized for transplantation, but the OCS has not yet attained PMA approval for preservation of heart and liver donor organs.
+As of September 2021, we have obtained a PMA for each of the OCS Lung, OCS Liver and OCS Heart.